-Osher Integrative Medicine Program
+Osher Integrative Health Program

-The seven grantees, operating in conjunction with highly respected medical schools and medical centers, support activity in the areas of education, research, and clinical services.
+The eleven grantees, operating in conjunction with highly respected medical schools and medical centers, support activity in the areas of education, research, and clinical services.
 They emphasize the combined use of modern medicine with complementary therapies and established healing practices to promote health and wellness.
 Various approaches include, but are not limited to, acupuncture, acupressure, herbal remedies, yoga, massage, guided imagery, and mindfulness-based meditation.
 Information and treatments informed by Ayurvedic and Chinese medical traditions are often available and guidance is provided regarding nutrition and exercise.

 One of the primary goals of the Osher Centers is to conduct basic research on integrative medicine remedies, examine their consequences, and build an empirical case for their application.
 A second goal is to reach out to a larger community with an emphasis on preventive care.
-The Centers seek to educate both medical practitioners as well as the general public.
+The Centers seek to educate both healthcare practitioners as well as the general public.
 Seminars and conferences help introduce people to the benefits of integrative and complementary approaches to good health and well-being.
 A third goal is to establish clinical treatment programs in which the knowledge and resources of integrative medicine can be used directly to help patients as well as furnish training opportunities for medical students.

 The Foundation has provided support over the years to other integrative medicine initiatives including Dr. Andrew Weil's Program in Integrative Medicine at the University of Arizona; Dr. Rachel Remen's integrative medicine curriculum for medical students; and a seven-year career development award for integrative and complementary medicine practitioners through the National Institutes of Health's National Center for Complementary and Alternative Medicine.
 The Foundation also has contributed funding for the national conferences of the Consortium of Academic Health Centers for Integrative Medicine, now known as the Academic Consortium for Integrative Medicine and Health.

-The Foundation's integrative medicine program is not receiving proposals at this time.
+The Foundation's integrative health program is not receiving proposals at this time.
 Because the Foundation aims to remain abreast of developments at academic institutions with integrative medicine programs, interested parties may submit 2-3 page descriptions of their activities in the areas of education, research, and clinical practice.
-Such submissions would be filed and, should the Foundation decide to expand the number of its grantees in the integrative medicine area, the documents would be reviewed and appropriate communication with the applicant(s) would ensue.
+Such submissions would be filed and, should the Foundation decide to expand the number of its grantees in the integrative health area, the documents would be reviewed and appropriate communication with the applicant(s) would ensue.